The boosted HP filter is more general than you might think: Conclusion

 This paper extends the analysis of the boosted HP filter to higher order integrated processes and time series with roots that are local to unity, possibly coupled with polynomial time trends and structural breaks.
 The primary asymptotic effect of the HP filter is to smooth the underlying stochastic trend, a property that typically leads to inconsistent estimation but still provides a general picture of how the trend has evolved historically.
 Boosting the HP filter by repeated application ensures consistent estimation of the full limiting trend process and allows for a rich combination of possible trend behavior including breaks.
 Practical implementation is facilitated by a data-driven procedure that gives researchers an automated machine learning tool of empirical analysis.

 The HP and bHP methods of trend estimation are motivated by the penalized likelihood approach initiated by \cite{whittaker1922new} which seeks in the context of a model such as \eqref{eq:y_decomp} to find the `most probable' trend function $f_t$ over a historical period.
 Trends, as is now well understood, encompass a vast range of possible behavior in which future behavior is not always predictable from the past.
 It is for this reason that economists are so often wrong in assessing macroeconomic and financial market tendencies, to wit: whether inflation will be transient or sustained, whether there is stock market exuberance and potentially serious consequences of collapse,\footnote{Recall Queen Elizabeth II's timely and famously insightful comment at the London School of Economics (5 November, 2008) on the 2008 GFC collapse that `It's awful --- why did nobody see it coming?' } when a recession will occur, how extensive it will be, how long a recovery will take and whether an earlier trend path will be resumed.
-In a model of the form \eqref{eq:y_decomp} representing behavior over an historical period, such characteristics are implicitly embodied, whereas in a purely predictive model such as an autoregression for which the innovations are assumed to be martingale differences, such departures inevitably amount to model misspecification.
+In a model of the form \eqref{eq:y_decomp} representing behavior over an historical period, such characteristics are implicitly embodied.